Towns & Places

 Petty suspected Clark and decided to kill him.
 The same month, as Clark was sitting with his wife and children in his cabin on the Verdigris River, a man rode up to the door and asked directions.
-Clark, still sitting in his chair but bending out of the door, was providing the requested information when another man riding past the window shot Clark, who fell to the floor, but staggered up again and tried to reach his gun.
+Still sitting in his chair but bending out of the door, Clark was providing the requested information when another man riding past the window shot Clark, who fell to the floor but staggered up again and tried to reach his gun.
 As he fell a second time, three men rode up to the window where they remained motionless until Clark died.
 When they appeared, Mrs. Clark recognized Petty and cried out: “For God’s sake, Wash Petty, don’t kill me and my children, you have killed my husband!”

 In the meantime, another settlement was growing — Eureka, and in 1866, the voters moved the county seat to the quickly thriving community.